-SIG 18 - Educational Effectiveness
+SIG 18 - Educational Effectiveness and Improvement

 The development of models and theories to explain variations in educational effectiveness at different levels: the student level, the class level, the school level and the system level.

 The study of the extent, stability and consistency of the effect of schools, teaching and classes at diverse moments, in diverse grades and for diverse student outcomes and other criteria such as differential effectiveness for different student groups.

 The development of indicators and indicator systems to register educational effects at different levels.